-If has an effective Risk Management System comprising strategies, processes and reporting procedures necessary to, on a continuous basis, identify, assess, manage, monitor and report the risks at an individual and at an aggregated level and their interdependencies, to which they are or could be exposed.
+If has an effective Risk Management System in place to identify, assess/measure, manage, monitor and report the risks at an individual level and at an aggregated level considering the risks' interdependencies.
+The Risk Management System is comprised of strategies, processes and reporting procedures, and covers all risks which the company is or could be exposed to.
 The Risk Management function facilitates the implementation and development of the Risk Management System.